ycpcs/cs201-spring2019/lectures/lecture05.md

 > <img style="width: 36em;" alt="Java exception hierarchy" src="figures/exceptHier.png">

 The boxes are the exception classes.
 The arrows represent *Is-A* relationships.
 For example, an **ArithmeticException** is a **RuntimeException**.
-That means that aritmetic exceptions are "kind of" runtime exception.
+That means that aritmetic exceptions are a "kind of" runtime exception.

 All exception classes that are subclasses of **Exception** but not subclasses of **RuntimeException** are checked exceptions.
 All other exception classes are unchecked exceptions.